CarnaViire/blogpost-7.0/security.md

 Once the authenticated session is established, the `NegotiateAuthentication` instance can be used to sign/encrypt the outgoing messages and verify/decrypt the incoming messages.
 This is done through the [Wrap](https://learn.microsoft.com/en-us/dotnet/api/system.net.security.negotiateauthentication.wrap?view=net-7.0) and [Unwrap](https://learn.microsoft.com/en-us/dotnet/api/system.net.security.negotiateauthentication.unwrap?view=net-7.0) methods.

+This change was done as well as this part of the article was written by a community contributor [@filipnavara](https://github.com/filipnavara).

 ## Performance